'I started working for the User-centered design lectoraat and CMGT'

 'After I finished my bachelor, I worked full-time on this project and started working for the User-centered design lectorate and CMGT.
 My specific role was to develop the application together with my co-worker.
 My previous experience working on the project did help me understand what I needed to develop for the paramedics.
 We created a VR-Simulation application that could train paramedics in these highly complex situations.'

 'The current state of the project is that it is used by some paramedics companies to train, however it is still in early stages and it is unclear if they will continue to use it for the long term.
-We know that it works based on the thorough testing, but it is up to the paramedics to take the next step and integrate it into their own training.'
+We know that it works based on thorough testing, but it is up to the paramedics to take the next step and integrate it into their own training.'

 'With all the classes of Virtual Reality, I became somewhat of an expert in the field of VR.
 Nowadays, I spend most of my projects on VR development and give classes on it.'